-- Assess the physical, mental, and emotional state of young people directly or indirectly impacted by a crisis - Be supportive but also respect the young person's right to privacy or confidentiality if there is no reporting requirement - Schedule a follow-up with anyone directly or indirectly impacted by a crisis with an appropriate person (District Youth Mental Health Counsellor, Club counselor, etc.) - Offer additional support services as follows.
-Notify the District Youth Exchange Chair when additional support services are required
+- Assess the physical, mental, and emotional state of young people directly or indirectly impacted by a crisis - Be supportive but also respect the young person's right to privacy or confidentiality if there is no reporting requirement - Schedule a follow-up with anyone directly or indirectly impacted by a crisis with an appropriate person (Club counselor, district Youth Protection officer, etc.) - Offer additional support services as follows.
+Notify the Youth Protection Officer when additional support services are required.
+The 211 Wisconsin database will be used as a resource to find a counselor closest to the student's location.